Showing posts with label Mystery. Show all posts

 William Tapping is admitted to a nearby phychiatric hospital where Helen Hansfor, a thirty-something art therapist, takes a special interest in his case.
 William talks with no one, but displays a brilliant talent for drawing.

-The book gradually unfolds his story, in reverse chronological order, starting with the disturbance that led police to his home and his subsiquent admittance to the hospital, all the way back to his origins that led him to that point.
+The book gradually unfolds his story, in reverse chronological order, starting with the disturbance that led police to his home and his subsequent admittance to the hospital, all the way back to the original factors that led him to that point.
 His is a truly fascinating tale, one that is unpredictable, emotional, and powerful from end to start as the pieces of his life story slowly fall into place.

 I think that is all you will get out of me.
 A very gripping story with highly sympathetic and often stubborn characters interplaying throughout the novel right up to its final conclusion.
 A great, engrossing read.